McGill-NLP/diffusion-itm/README.md

 # DiffusionITM
-Code and data setup for the paper "Are Diffusion Models Vision-and-language Reasoners?"
+Code and data setup for our paper [Are Diffusion Models Vision-and-language Reasoners?](https://arxiv.org/abs/2305.16397).

 Work-in-progress.
 Code and data will be fully released the next weeks (end of May).